Pakistan beat New Zealand for second win

 |Scorecard; Tables

-A sensational and brutal partnership between Shoaib Malik and Asif Ali guided Pakistan to their second Men's T20 World Cup victory in three days.
+A brutal partnership between Shoaib Malik and Asif Ali guided Pakistan to their second Men's T20 World Cup victory in three days.

 After emphatically thrashing rivals India by 10 wickets, Pakistan edged a nervy game against New Zealand to win by five wickets in Sharjah.